Taxuspt/udacity_reinforcement_learning_navigation/README.md

 Run [DQN_banana.ipynb](DQN_banana.ipynb) to train and test an agent.

 You should be able to get an average score of ~15 after 1000 episodes.
-You can also load a previously agent directly, without having to run the training job.
+You can also load a previously trained agent directly, without having to run the training job.